-Supplies you will need: paper, crayons or pencils, and enough copies of the "Find This Outside: Landmarks to Locate by Day" for each student or team of students (print this before you leave).
+Supplies you will need: paper, crayons, or pencils, and enough copies of "You and the View: Landmarks to Locate at Nighttime" for each student or team of students (print this before you leave)

-Prepare your students before your trip with a discussion about how to determine the tallest buildings in the world.
+As you would for a daytime trip, prepare your students before your trip with a discussion about how to determine the tallest buildings in the world.
 Should a building be judged by the number of occupied floors?
 The height of the "architectural top," including spires but not communication antennas?
 The height to the top of the highest roof?
 Or the height from the sidewalk to the highest tip (either a spire or an antenna)?
-These questions have been debated by the Council on Tall Buildings and Urban Habitat: http://www.ctbuh.org/HighRiseInfo/TallestDatabase/Criteria/tabid/446/language/en-US/Default.aspx.

 What do your students think?

-You also can do role-playing about the design and construction of the Willis Tower.
+You also can have your students role-play as they discuss the design and construction of the Willis Tower.
 Your students might use wooden blocks or plastic building bricks (or the computer) to create their own designs.

-ON THE DAY OF YOUR TRIP, YOU CAN:
+ON THE DAY OF YOUR TRIP: